 On the output side there's an unbalanced jack monitor output with level, a balanced XLR DI output, again with level control, plus ground lift switch and input for the supplied 12V AC adaptor.

 This is an extremely good-sounding preamp with sensible EQ centres - the bass handles the deep low end, the treble enhances or attenuates the sparkle, while the broad midrange control dials in on those often unnatural mids.

 But it's the heat control that progressively adds warmth and definition and really makes a difference.
 The analogue-filtered digital effects are very good, too, and stylistically broad.

-If you can find somewhere to put it (Marshall suggests an iPad stand attached to your mic stand), you may find it very hard to part with this preamp.
+If you can find somewhere to put it (the manufacturer suggests an iPad stand attached to your mic stand), you may find it very hard to part with this preamp.